Pharmacy Contraception Service (PCS)

 Standard Operating Procedure

-Various pharmacy support organisations provide template SOPs which their members can personalise for use in their pharmacy.
-We have also produced a local referral and contact details template for the service.
-The template can a be used to record details on local GP practices and sexual health clinics referring into the Pharmacy Contraception Service, as well as details on other local pharmacies providing the service and the local safeguarding lead’s contact details.
+We have produced a local referral and contact details template for the service which can be used to record details of local GP practices and sexual health clinics signposting into the service, as well as details on other local pharmacies providing the service and the local safeguarding lead’s contact details.

 Local referral and contact details for the service (Word)